mpv-player/mpv/DOCS/man/mpv.rst

 -clr          Clear the option (remove all filters) -remove       Delete filter if present
--del          Delete 1 or more filters by integer index or filter label (deprecated) -toggle       Append a filter, or remove if if it already exists -help         Pseudo operation that prints a help text to the terminal
+-del          Delete 1 or more filters by integer index or filter label (deprecated) -toggle       Append a filter, or remove it if it already exists -help         Pseudo operation that prints a help text to the terminal
 ============= ===============================================